partiql/partiql-lang-kotlin/docs/user/GettingStarted.md

 │   └── tutorial.pdf
 ```

-## Running the \SqlName REPL
+## Running the PartiQL REPL

 ### Windows

 Run (double click) on `particl.bat`.
 This should open a command line
-prompt and start the \SqlName REPL.
-The \SqlName REPL prompt should look like this
+prompt and start the PartiQL REPL.
+The PartiQL REPL prompt should look like this

 ```
 Welcome to the PartiQL REPL!